jonamat/sqlite-rest/README.md

 - `filters_raw`: Filter the records by a raw SQL query.
 Must be URIescaped.
 - `filters`: Filter the records by a JSON object.
 Must be URIescaped.

-Filters:<br>
+**Filters:**<br>

 Can be passed as a JSON object or as a raw WHERE clause.
 The JSON object is more convenient to use, the raw query is more flexible.
 Both must be URIescaped.
 Cannot be used together.
+Filters provided by `filters` param are joined with `AND` operator.

 Example with `filters_raw` parameter in cURL:<br>